psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 'I saw nothing.
 I will say nothing.
 Let me alone.
 I am tired of my life.'

-The Black Lady took the child and battered his head to pieces againat the hearthstone.
+The Black Lady took the child and battered his head to pieces against the hearthstone.
 The Black Lady went away.

 Now the keeper comes home.
 He goes to her to look for the child.
 No child could he see in the bed.
 He asked her where the child was.
 The young woman made no answer.
 The man went away and made a great fire and was going to burn her.

 The mother came to her son to beg of him that he would not burn her.
 She had a great to-do with him.
 The son left her swearing to his mother: 'If it should be thus again, I burn her.'

 In the next year she had a child.
-The Black Lady came in to her. ' What didst thou see through the window ? '
+The Black Lady came in to her.
+'What didst thou see through the window?'

 'I saw nothing.
 I will say nothing.
 Let me alone.
 I am tired of my life.'